paypal/nemo-example-app/README.md

 ([see here](https://github.com/paypal/nemo-view/blob/master/README.md#locator-methods)).
 Illustrates a second pass of automation where inline locator strings are separated into JSON locator files.
 * `page-spec.js` uses JSON locator files which [nemo-page](https://github.com/OuranosSkia/nemo-page)(like `nemo-view`) uses to build a model to allow you to do element-level methods in a simple, concise, and precise way.
+* `wdb-spec.js` uses the [nemo-wd-bridge](https://github.com/paypal/nemo-wd-bridge) plugin to provide the [wd](https://github.com/admc/wd) interface, for those who prefer it.
 * `flow-spec.js`
   * uses `flow/*.js` modules to illustrate how to abstract functionality into shareable modules
   * uses `util/index.js` module to abstract error handling and callback management

+## Getting feedback from your tests

+The core nemo modules use the [debug]() module for logging.
+It is fairly easy to get (or hide) the useful logging output.

+If you want to see a good amount of logging information, set `DEBUG=nemo*,selenium-drivex*`.

+Additionally, the `nemo-logger` module is installed to switch on the [selenium-webdriver logging](http://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/lib/logging.html).
+The output can be quite verbose, but if you need it, change the value of the plugin argument in the `test/functional/config/config.json` file from `WARNING` to `ALL`.

 ## Using mocha directly